-This Bacardi Rum Cake is the original recipe from the 1970’s.
+This Rum Cake is the original recipe from Bacardi’s rum which was published in the 1970’s.
+I didn’t make it until over 20 years

 My first year of teaching, we had a Christmas potluck at work.
-Someone brought a delicious Bacardi Rum Cake.
+Someone brought a delicious rum cake.
 Meredith, who started teaching with me that same year, raved about it and asked the baker for the recipe.
 “It’s a secret recipe from my aunt, so I can’t share it,” she said.
 The silence in the room was deafening.
 Meredith was embarrassed and I was embarrassed for her.
 YOU CAN’T SHARE A RECIPE?!
 What’s with that?
+(This post was originally published on November 26th, 2011 and has been updated with nutritional information.
+As an Amazon Affiliate, I earn a commission on qualifying purchases)

 That Christmas break, I experimented with about 3 different rum cake recipes.
 Then my mom said she remembered Bacardi publishing a rum cake recipe in the 70’s.

-With a little research, we found the Bacardi Rum Cake recipe (this was 20+ years ago and pre-Google).
+With a little research, we found the Bacardi Rum Cake recipe (this was 20+ years ago and pre-Google) which had been printed in a magazine advertisement.
+A few years later, The Cake Mix Doctor was published with the similar recipe.
+I’ve used that recipe here.

-I returned to school after break with a copy of the recipe and all the ingredients to make the cake, which I gave to Meredith.
-So, especially as the holidays approach, remember to be a “Love Cat” and share your intangibles, because, “Love is the Killer App”!
+After break, I returned to school with a copy of the recipe and all the ingredients to make the cake, which I gave to Meredith.
+The following Christmas she brought the rum cake to the staff potluck…and shared the recipe.

 - Vegetable oil for greasing your bundt pan